rickyramdani11/Chatme/replit.md

 # Overview

-ChatMe is a cross-platform React Native chat application built with Expo, designed to be a comprehensive social messaging platform.
+ChatMe is a cross-platform React Native chat application built with Expo, designed as a comprehensive social messaging platform.
 It offers real-time chat rooms, private messaging, user authentication, a credit system, friend management, media sharing, and gaming features.
 The application supports iOS, Android, and web, integrating functionalities like AI bot integration, ranking systems, and administrative tools to create a dynamic and engaging social experience.
 Its ambition is to provide a robust and feature-rich platform for social interaction and entertainment.

 # User Preferences